mihirasaraswati/gdxleaf/about.md

 ### General Operating Expenses (GOE)

 GOE represents the costs necessary to provide administration and oversight for the benefits provided by VA.
 This includes costs for overhead and human resources.
 This category does not include payments made directly to beneficiaries.
-The source of the GOE data is VA's Financial Manangement System.
+The source of the GOE data is VA's Financial Management System.

 ### Loan Guaranty